wikimedia/mediawiki-services-open-nsfw/README.md

 Dockerfile generation and Docker image creation is supported with Wikimedia's Blubber tool.
 See the [project documentation][Blubber] for details.

-**Note:** currently broken without patching Blubber; see https://phabricator.wikimedia.org/T227919.
+**Note:** Currently broken without patching Blubber; see https://phabricator.wikimedia.org/T227919.

+The branch at https://github.com/mdholloway/blubber/tree/python-fix contains the commit adding the `use-system-flag` declaration used in the Blubberfile here, cherry-picked on top of the latest Debian release.

 ## API usage